tomjabcz/heroku_sample/README.md

 # Heroku Sample Application

-This is a sample Flask application deployed on Heroku, which demonstrates the use of Auth0 for authentication and API management for movies and actors.
+This is a sample Flask application deployed on Heroku, which demonstrates the use of Auth0 for authentication/authorization and API management for movies and actors.
 The application includes several RESTful endpoints for managing movies and actors, and implements role-based access control (RBAC) with JWT tokens for secure access to protected resources.
-As database postgres PaaS in heroku is used.
+As database Postgres PaaS in heroku is used.
 For testing purposes, local db is used.

 ## Project Structure